Tuition & Fees

 Fees are required for credit by exam, housing contracts, Utility Deposit Assistance Program (UDAP), certain classes, and some health center visits.
 Long distance telephone calls made from a residence hall telephone are applied as a monthly fee to student accounts.
 A fee may also be assessed to reissue a lost refund or allotment check.

 Fines are assessed by numerous areas on campus which include Judicial Affairs, the Library, the Parking Office, Athletics, and Residence Life.
 Fines from the Parking Office are held for 30 days and if unpaid, are transferred to UBO on the 31st day and are posted to the student account.
 All fines create an immediate hold on the student account and must be paid in full to have the hold released.
-Fines can be paid by mailing a check; making a payment by check, FLEX or cash at the cashier counter in the Student Success Center on the 5th floor during business hours; or anytime on our Make a Payment page with a credit card (Visa, MasterCard, American Express, or Discover) or electronic check payment.
+Fines can be paid by mailing a check; making a payment by check, FLEX or cash at the cashier counter in Warren Hall during business hours; or at our payment page with a credit card (MasterCard, American Express, or Discover) or electronic check payment.

 Deposits are required for university admission and off-campus programs, i.e. all study abroad programs and Semester in Washington, and are credited toward the cost of the program.
 Deposit amounts and due dates will vary depending on the program.